5 Awesome Health Benefits of Matcha Green Tea

 The health benefits of matcha green tea are wide ranging.
 Here are 5 awesome health benefits that’ll have you adding matcha to everything.

 Matcha green tea is taking the world by storm.
-If you scroll though any foodie’s Instagram feed you’ll see vibrant, electric green recipes, with matcha playing the starring role.
+If you scroll through any foodie’s Instagram feed you’ll see vibrant, electric green recipes, with matcha playing the starring role.
 And drinking matcha simply as tea?
 Oh, that’s so limiting!
 Matcha can be added, sprinkled and blended into almost any recipe under the sun.

 Acai and pitaya are well loved in the wellness community, but matcha seems to be the new lovebug – and for good reason.